-We currently have four charterparties with a Russian counterparty that were entered into in 2012 and 2017, two of which expire in June 2022 and two expire in December 2023.
-If our Russian counterparty were to become a sanctioned entity, or our dealings with that counterparty were to be otherwise prohibited by sanctions, the charterparties would end immediately and become void which could lead to four vessels being redelivered to us, ending these long-term charter commitments.
+Two of our vessels, Navigator Leo and Navigator Libra were on ten year time charters to a Russian counterparty and these charters ended in December 2023, in line with the charter party agreement.

 In addition, there could be restrictions or imposed prohibitions on our vessels from calling at certain ports, such as ports in the Black Sea where it is currently unsafe to enter due to Russian naval activity.

-We employ an aggregate of approximately 120 Russian and Ukrainian officers on board our vessels, many of whom are on the same vessels.
-There may be restrictions, logistical challenges or a complete inability to employ both nationalities in the near future.
-There are estimated to be approximately 70,000 Russian officers and approximately 50,000 Ukrainian Officers on the global fleet, which if unavailable in the future, could impair our ability to operate and increase the cost of crewing our vessels and, thus, could materially adversely affect our business, financial condition and operating results.
+We continue to employ both Russian and Ukrainian officers on board our vessels, albeit a reduced number since prior to the Ukrainian conflict.
+Although we have only experienced solidarity among our officers onboard our vessels and we have not experienced any operational issues with such officers, we will continue to monitor this situation, as there may be governmental restrictions, logistical challenges or an inability to employ either or both nationalities in the future, which if unavailable in the future, could impair our ability to operate and increase the cost of crewing our vessels and, thus, could materially adversely affect our business, financial condition and operating results.